Maexerich/zadarlabs_arm_ros1/README.md

-# Bugs
+# Attention
+> **Bugs:**
-> **Note:** When booting up jetson, remove ethernet cable from jetson's ethernet port.
+- When booting up jetson, remove ethernet cable from jetson's ethernet port.
 For some reason the jetson will not boot properly with this connected!
+**Warnings:**
+- The ZadarLabs sensor gets extremely warm when in use for prolonged time (>20min).
+Be careful when handling and do not leave unattended!!!

 # Compatibility
 - ARM system architecture